hephaisto/pindescriptor/README.md

 #### config file
 The config file is in INI format.
 If you want to add your own macros, add a new INI header `[PREFIX]`.
-Under this section, add a field named `bits` which are a space separated list of bit-position names like in the headers of a table in the datasheet.
+Under this section, add a field named `bits`, which is a space separated list of bit-position names like in the headers of a table in the datasheet.
 For each combination of 0/1, add an entry of the form `001=NAME`.
 This will generate a function with the name `PREFIX_NAME` which sets the bits defined above to `0`, `0` and `1` in the order as defined in the `bits` field.
 For reserved combinations, use the special name `-`, which will skip this combination.